 Our actions will be transparent and honest, serving the best interest of the individuals that seek our help.

-Our Charity aims to help people with learning disabilities particularly focusing on young adults between the ages of 18 and 35 who access social care or health services for support as a result of their learning disability.
-We have set the age of 18 as the lower limit because this is the time when for some formal education comes to an end and individuals face the cliff edge of adulthood.
+Our Charity aims to help people with learning disabilities particularly focusing on young people between the ages of 14 and 35 who access social care or health services for support as a result of their learning disability.
+We have set the age of 14 as the lower limit because this is the time when the formal process of preparing for adulthood begins.

 We have tentatively set the upper age limit at 35 because around then those young adults that are living at home with their parents will start to feel the impact on their care of having ageing carers looking after them.

-Due to the differing laws of the devolved nations of the UK, Where I Want to Live will provide services to those governed by English law.
-This will be reviewed as our Charity progresses.
+Where I Want to Live will provide services to those governed by English or Welsh law.

 THIS IS ME